rottenMonke/simple-preact-ssr-boilerplate/README.md

 # Todo
     - Typescript maybe?
-    - Lighter routing module
-    - SSR codespliting  (doubt I can manage it without hacks now).
+    - SSR codespliting
+      (doubt I can manage it without hacks now).
 At least I can deactivate SSR for some routes.
-    - Add storeon